adrianmsmith/databasesandlife-java-common/README.txt

 - Link "src-junit"
 - Build path -> Add library -> Junit 3
 - Add all external JARs, in both "lib-compile" and "lib-test"
-- Run "src-junit" 'as JUNIT'
+- Run "src-junit" 'as JUNIT' (try "debug as" in case JUNIT option is missing)

 To develop / Netbeans